 Required Outputs Instructions a.
+Number of children participating Include the number of children participating in the activity.
+Each child should ONLY be counted once. b.
 Number of parents/guardians participating a.
 Include the number of individual parents/guardians participating in the activity.
 Other adults who have responsibility for the child (i.e. grandparents, aunt/uncle) may be included if said adult is a participant in the activity.
 This is a count of individual parents/guardians rather than family units.
-When more than one adult in the family participates in the activity, each should be counted separately. b.
-Number of organizations participating in early childhood system planning and coordination Child care center or home providers/staff should NOT be included. b.
-When the partnership works with other community organizations on an outreach effort, count each participating organization one time.
-Do not include the local partnership.
-If this output does not apply to your outreach activity, then report zero (0) participants.
+When more than one adult in the family participates in the activity, each should be counted separately.
+Child care center or home providers/staff should NOT be included.